Your basket

 This form explains what the Inspector will expect to see and what you can plan to provide later.
 It also tells you what the Inspector will want to discuss with you regarding your knowledge of keeping children safe and planning for their learning and development.
 It also has an optional form at the end that you can use to make any notes that you may find useful

-Risk Assessment Pack
+Risk Assessment and Risk Benefit Pack

 This pack includes our ready made Risk Assessment form- just amend to your own setting and our Risk Benefit form.
 Both contain full instructions for use.